ehwreck/stxcleaners/README.md

-# Information about STX Cleaners
+# Information about STX Cleaning
-STX Cleaners is a local South Texas company that specialized in cleaning residential & commercial spaces.
+STX Cleaning is a local South Texas company that specialized in cleaning residential & commercial spaces.